-If a Contractor discovers the probable existence of a liable party that is not known to AHCCCS, or any change in coverage, the Contractor must report the information to the AHCCCS contracted vendor as specified in Attachment F3, Contractor Chart of Deliverables.
-Notification by the Contractor must occur electronically either through the Third Party Leads submission process.
-Refer to the AHCCCS Technical Interface Guidelines at:
+If the Contractor discovers the probable existence of a liable third-party that is not known to AHCCCS, or identifies any change in coverage, the Contractor must report the information to the AHCCCS contracted vendor as specified in Attachment F3, Contractor Chart of Deliverables.
+Failure to report these cases may result in one of the remedies specified in Section D, Paragraph 80, Sanctions.
+AHCCCS will provide the Contractor with a file of all other coverage information, for the purpose of updating the Contractor's files, as described in the Technical Interface Guidelines.